instantiator/scripts-library/README.md

 # scripts-library

-Scripts I use and share
+Scripts I use and share.

+* `init-dev-laptop` - initialises a dev environment with SSH key, dev tools, IDEs